U.S. flag with dollar bills. Pexels Images.

 The management organizes reportable segments based on operational decisions and financial performance assessments, which take into account geographic locations.

-Why is Costco having significantly low profit margins?
+Why does Costco generate significantly low profit margins?

 Costco’s low profit margins are a result of its unique business strategy, which prioritizes customer savings over maximizing profits.
 Here are the key reasons: